Table of Contents

 Atlanta, Georgia, United States

-Atlanta's location at the intersection of multiple interstate highways and its status as a major railroad hub made it a logistics and transportation center.
-The city's Hartsfield-Jackson Atlanta International Airport is the world's busiest by passenger traffic, linking the southeastern United States to global destinations.
-Atlanta's geographic advantages have supported its growth as a corporate headquarters city and a center for media, technology, and finance.
+Atlanta’s geographic location at the crossroads of several interstate highways and its historic role as a major railroad hub established it as a transportation and logistics center in the southeastern United States.
+The city’s Hartsfield-Jackson Atlanta International Airport is the busiest passenger airport globally, connecting the region to domestic and international destinations.

 Policy Implications: Strengthening Regional Economic Centers for Inclusive Growth